Vasco10/COBOL/README.md

 1. Install Visual Studio Code from Ubuntu software.

-2. Open the terminal, update the repos and install any software upgrades (your password will be asked):
+2. Open the terminal, update the repos and install any software upgrades, your password will be asked:

         sudo apt update && sudo apt upgrade -y

-3. Install GNU-COBOL, the current version 3 and NOT version 4 (called also BETA) - in case you would get the choice (your password will be asked):
+3. Install GNU-COBOL, the current version 3 and NOT version 4 (called also BETA), your password may be asked:

         sudo apt install gnucobol -y